 At least a half-dozen insurance plans — including big carriers Anthem and United Healthcare (UHC) — have started covering CGM supplies as a pharmacy benefit as of July 1, and Dexcom says more will be coming soon.

 This doesn’t necessarily mean sensors are available at your own local CVS or Walgreens just yet, but it is a first step to making that a reality and it is already an option for some Dexcom customers.

-The move to make CGM sensors a pharmacy benefit has been a big initiative for Dexcom in 2015, one we heard a lot about during the diabetes advocacy MasterLab event in July.
-The company's leadership also touted this during their summer investor earnings call, saying they hope to see more pharmacies carrying their product as we move into 2016.
+The move to make CGM sensors a pharmacy benefit has been a big initiative for Dexcom in 2015, one we heard a lot about during the diabetes advocacy MasterLab event earlier this year.
+The company’s leadership also touted this during their summer investor earnings call, saying they hope to see more pharmacies carrying their product as we move into 2016.

 Covering the sensors as a “pharmacy benefit” essentially means they’ll be billed through the prescription or pharmacy part of your health plan instead of as a “medical benefit” under the category “Durable Medical Equipment (DME),” which is how many diabetes devices are now handled.

 If something is considered DME (like insulin pumps), you generally can only get it through the manufacturer itself or a third-party supplier like Edgepark.
 But if it’s considered a pharmacy benefit, you generally have the option to purchase the item in a retail pharmacy, or by mail-order — a huge convenience to customers.

 So how much will you be paying?
 Well, since Your Insurance May Vary, as they say, the price tag is totally dependent on your coverage.
 Your plan may require only a low, fixed co-pay applied to all pharmacy benefit items.
 But other plans require co-insurance, where you pay a percentage of the actual cost of the item, while yet other plans may require that you meet an annual deductible before any co-pay or co-insurance kicks in.